-Easy, affordable and healthy eating tips during the coronavirus disease (COVID-19) outbreak
+Easy, affordable and healthy eating tips during COVID-19

 Ideas to help your family maintain a nutritious diet.

 The coronavirus disease (COVID-19) outbreak is upending life for families around the world.
 As schools and childcare centres close, many parents are finding themselves stuck at home for most of the day juggling childcare, full-time work and other competing responsibilities.
 Figuring out “What’s for dinner?” can be yet another daily challenge.